ishbosh/ruby-cipher/README.md

 Optional parameter to remove whitespaces (change to true to remove whitespace) Default shift value of 1 if no shift is argument entered.

+Includes a test case to showcase how the encryption works, and the option to input a custom message, shift factor, and turn on/off whitespace removal.